rlahoda/twig_site_builder/README.md

 - Create the data you want inserted into each file with a .twig.json file for the appropriate file (so index.twig would have index.twig.json)
 - Add in the variables to the Twig template using standard Twig formatting {{ variable.sub.content }}
 - The Gulp process will scan through the JSON and insert the appropriate content for each variable in your templates
+- The JSON file for the Twig template can fill any variable used in any template referenced by that template.
+So if you look at the index.twig file in this project you'll see that it has `{% include 'partials/header.twig' %}` so it's pulling in the header.twig file.
+In that file there's a variable referenced: `{{page.contenttitle}}`.
+There is no header.twig.json, that value is being filled by index.twig.json.

 #### Other File copy
 - Anything you put into the "assets", "scripts", and "vendor" folders will be copied over to the equivalent folder in the "prod" folder